Massachusetts Public Safety Fire Investigator Certification FAQ

 What do I have to study for the examination?

 The references for fire investigator are contained in the Certification Examination Schedule.
-You may contact the Massachusetts Firefighting Academy certification group for a copy of the reference list.

 Are the requirements adjusted to recognize limitations that age may place on an individual?